eduardoagarcia/shef/README.md

 ## Installation

 > [!NOTE]
-> In the future, we would like to support these installation methods:
+> In the future, I would like to support these installation methods:
 > - Brew install
 > - APT install
 > - YUM/DNF install